upperlinecode/CS-and-the-City-Curriculum/data/collection.md

 ![Mind Map of Data Sources](./images/mind-map-2.png)

+If you find that you've crossed off ALL or NONE of these data sources, you may need to think a bit more about other collections of data which are public or private and add them to your list.
 Do you have more boxes or X's on your mind map?
 Why do you think that is?
 Is that a good thing?

 #### Optional Case Study